Risk Factors Dashboard

 If we fail to respond to technological developments or evolving industry standards, our products may become obsolete or less competitive.

 We operate in industries that require sophisticated data collection and processing technologies.
+Our future success will depend in large part on our ability to timely develop new and modify or enhance our existing products and services, including without limitation, our data collection technologies and approaches, in order to meet customer needs, add functionality and address technological advancements and evolving industry standards.
 Our future success will depend in large part on our ability to develop new and modify or enhance our existing products and services, including without limitation, our data collection technologies and approaches, in order to meet customer needs, add functionality and address technological advancements and evolving industry standards.

 For example, the development of opt-in permissions and enhanced focus on consent-based measurement provide the benefit of limiting the transfer of consumer personal information, but also mean changes to our data collection, storage and delivery processes.
 In particular, limitations on the use of cookies, pixels and similar technologies (which we collectively refer to as "cookies") may create significant challenges for our products that use these technologies for data collection and measurement.
 The most common Internet browsers allow users to delete and block cookies through changes to their settings, and some browsers and software providers block cookies by default.
 We also maintain mechanisms for users to opt out of the collection of their information via cookies and other technologies.
 Any substantial reduction in the availability, use or effectiveness of cookies - whether due to user opt-outs, browser changes, regulatory action or otherwise - could negatively affect our products that use these technologies.

 More generally, we will need to develop new products and methodologies to address evolving technologies and standards across the universe of media, including television, online and mobile usage.
-However, we may be unsuccessful in identifying new product opportunities, developing or marketing new products in a timely or cost-effective manner, or obtaining the necessary access to data or technologies needed to support new products, or we may be limited in our ability to operate due to patents held by others.
+However, we may be unsuccessful in identifying new product opportunities, developing or marketing new products in a timely or cost-effective manner, or obtaining the necessary access to data or technologies needed to support new products, or we may be limited in our ability to operate due to intellectual property rights held by others.
 In addition, our product innovations may not achieve the market penetration or price levels necessary for profitability.
-If we are unable to develop and integrate timely enhancements to, and new features for, our existing methodologies or products or if we are unable to develop new products and technology that keep pace with rapid technological developments, changing industry standards or consumer preferences, our products may become obsolete, less marketable and less competitive, and our business will be harmed.
+If we are

 13

-develop minimum standards, accreditations or certifications for such research.
+Furthermore, the market for our products is characterized by changes in protocols and evolving industry standards.
+For example, industry associations such as the Advertising Research Foundation, the Internet Advertising Bureau, the U.S. Joint Industry Committee and the Media Rating Council as well as foreign and international industry associations have undertaken efforts to review market research methodologies across the media that we measure and/or develop minimum standards, accreditations or certifications for such research.
 Failure to seek or achieve accreditation or certification, delays in accreditation or certification, or adverse audit findings may negatively impact the market acceptance of our products.
-Failure to seek or achieve accreditation, delays in accreditation, or adverse audit findings may negatively impact the market acceptance of our products.
 Meanwhile, successful accreditation, certification or audits may lead to costly changes to our procedures and methodologies, may divert development resources from other priorities, and may not result in the anticipated commercial benefits.

 Our business may be harmed if we deliver, or are perceived to deliver, inaccurate or untimely information products.